The Palace Hot Society Orchestra

 So popular was this new form of music that it came to dominate all forms of entertainment—the public just couldn't get enough.
 Dance clubs sprang up, new dances were invented, and old favorites were rewritten in the new style.
 Large scale radio broadcasts—another technology introduced in this age—broadcast jazz throughout the western world.

 Those were heady days for musicians.
 The music was hip, the pay fairly good, and the musicians got to do what they do best, which is get up the crack of noon, play a few gigs, and give everybody nicknames.
-Good names too—names that stuck.
-In fact, any musician worth his horn had a nickname.

 The Palace Hot Society Orchestra reflects the jazz band as it was during the twenties.
 The band is made up of three reed players (playing saxes and clarinets), four brass players (trumpets, trombone and tuba), three rhythm players (banjo, piano and drums) and some "optional" color players (violins or other instruments).
 During this decade, there were no electric amps, so guitars and bass would have to wait another ten years or so.